Rajawali/Rajawali/README.md

 ### News

+**11/15/2016**
+One of the developers (@jwoolston) is now offering consulting/development services, particularly related to Rajawali.
+Details will be handled on a case by case basis but everything from paid assistance debugging to development of specific modifications or full apps using Rajawali are possible.
+To be clear, support on the Issues page is always free, however it is handled on a lower priority basis.
+Any development which happens under a paid contract is subject to whatever copyright terms the client specifies to the extent they are compatible with the licensing terms of Rajawali (see [LICENSE.txt](./LICENSE.txt))

 **9/7/2016**
 The official release of `Bombshell 1.1.610` is out.
 We will continue to support this release moving forward how ever bug fixes will be minimal.
 The decision was made that the design of the core engine was inhibiting correcting some of the larger issues.
 To this end, we have begun development of a `2.0` version - see issue [1755](https://github.com/Rajawali/Rajawali/issues/1755) for details.
 Development is happening in the `v2.0-development` branch [here](https://github.com/Rajawali/Rajawali/tree/v2.0-development)